Latin America–United Kingdom relations: Independence era after 1820

-In long-term perspective, Britain's influence in Latin America was enormous after independence came in the 1820s.
+In a long-term perspective, Britain's influence in Latin America was enormous after independence came in the 1820s.
 Britain intentionally sought to replace the Spanish in economic and cultural affairs.
 Military issues and the establishment of new colonies were minor factors.
 The influence was exerted through diplomacy, trade, banking, and investment in railways and mines.
 The English language and British cultural norms were transmitted by energetic young British business agents on temporary assignment in the major commercial centers, where they invited locals into the British leisure activities, such as organized sports, and into their transplanted cultural institutions such as clubs and schools.
 The impact on sports was overwhelming, as Latin America enthusiastically took up football (soccer).
 In Argentina, rugby, polo, tennis and golf became important in middle-class leisure.
 Cricket was ignored.
 The British role never disappeared, but it faded rapidly after 1914 as the British cashed in their investments to pay for their Great War, and the United States moved into the region with overwhelming force and similar cultural norms.